England national amateur football team: First match and unbeaten run

 Its first international match was against Germany on 21 September 1901, a 12–0 win at White Hart Lane, London, with R. E. Foster scoring 6.
 (Note: One source gives 7.)
-It was to be another five years before an official England amateur team was founded.
+Five years later the England Amateurs team was officially founded.
 The next match was away against France on 1 November 1906 and resulted in a 15–0 win for England, with Stanley Harris netting seven goals and Vivian Woodward four.
 The team played many internationals against the full representative sides of Europe, which were usually a mixture of amateur and professional players.
 The strength of the English amateur team meant they were still able to beat many of these sides and in fact they were unbeaten in 20 matches from 1906 to 1910.
 Whilst these England amateur matches are not considered full senior internationals by The Football Association, they are deemed to be by some their opponents.
 As such, the England amateur side delivered the biggest defeats on several European nations; the Netherlands (12–2) in 1907, Germany (9–0) and Belgium (11–2) in 1909, and Sweden (12–2) and Hungary (7–0) in 1912 (as Great Britain).